 Application Instructions

-This year’s William Greaves R&D selection process will be a nomination-based process, and we will only accept applications from nomination partners.
-Our nominating organizations include artists, Indigenous and of African descent-led organizations, individuals, and institutions in Abya Ayala (North America, Central America, South America, and the Caribbean Islands) who have demonstrated commitment to nurturing filmmakers and audiovisual creators and their artistic communities.
+This year’s William Greaves R&D selection process is nomination-based, and we will only accept applications from our official nomination partners.
+Our nomination partners include values-aligned individuals and institutions across Abya Yala (North America, Central America, South America, and the Caribbean Islands) who have demonstrated commitment to nurturing filmmakers and audiovisual artists and their communities.
 Nomination partners are selected by invitation only.
 If you would like to be considered a nomination partner in the future, please reach out to grants@firelightmedia.org for consideration.

 Language Access - Proposals will be accepted in Spanish, Portuguese, and English.
-If your native language is not one of the languages mentioned you may use tools such as Google Translate or DeePL to translate your application, and you’ll be able to note on your application if language was a barrier for you so reviewers can take that into consideration.
+If your native language is not one of the languages mentioned, you may use tools such as Google Translate or DeepL to translate your application, and you’ll be able to note on your application if language was a barrier for you, so that reviewers can take that into consideration.
 You will not be penalized for using automatic translators for submitting your work.
 If you have any further questions or concerns, please email us at grants@firelightmedia.org.

 .png)